ml-struct-bio/cryodrgn/README.md

 ### New in Version 3.1.x ###

-* [NEW] `drgnai filter` interface for interactive filtering of particles as an alternative to the cryoDRGN_filter Jupyter notebook
+* [NEW] `cryodrgn filter` interface for interactive filtering of particles as an alternative to the cryoDRGN_filter Jupyter notebook

 ### Previous versions